mborger/BloomSearch/README.md

 BloomSearch
 ===========
 An example of using a bloom filter to provide string searching.
+This example uses PostgreSQL since it has a nice bit field data type to work with.

 Setup Database
 --------------